wcy123/exec_once/README.md

 Hello World
 ```

-so we can use this feature to execute to register a small function to
+so we can use this feature to register a small function to be invoked
+later on.

 ```c